 Get involved with voter registration and voter turnout efforts.
-You can join or donate to one of the following organizations, or you can volunteer for a candidate you’re inspired by.
-Here’s a short list to get you started:
+You can join or donate to one of the following organizations, or you can volunteer for a candidate you’re inspired by. *A quick shout-out to the local organizers who supplied me with this impressive list of great organizations in Arizona!* Here’s a list to get you started:

-Find your local Democratic party organization: Iowa Democratic Party
+Find your local Democratic party organization: Arizona Democratic Party

-Find voter registration events: League of Women Voters Iowa
+Find voter registration events: League of Women Voters Arizona

-Voter Registration Info: Iowa Secretary of State Website
+Voter Registration Info: AZ Secretary of State — Elections Website

 Volunteer for a candidate: 15 Ways to Help a Campaign Win Their Election

-NOTE: If there are other organizations and resources specific to Iowa that you can recommend, please put them in the comments so other readers can see them, too!
+NOTE: If there are other organizations and resources specific to Arizona that you can recommend, please put them in the comments so other readers can see them, too!